outlier-org/outlier-aws-infrastructure/README.md

   - ✅ CodePipeline (App CI/CD)
   - ✅ S3 Buckets for Application (App Blob Storage)

-#### What AWS Resources are NOT ❌ managed by this project?
+#### Which Outlier AWS Resources are NOT ❌ managed by this project?
 - Any non-core application resources.
 - ❌ Task Definitions
-  - These live inside our application repositories. see `outlier-api/taskdef_nightly.json`
+  - Why?
+These live inside our application repositories. see `outlier-api/taskdef_nightly.json`
 - ❌ Secrets Manager
-  - It is not good practice to manage Secrets Manager resources in this code.
+  - Why?
+It is not good practice to manage Secrets Manager resources in this code.
 Instead, we actually fetch Secrets dynamically in this project, as needed.
+- ❌ ACM Certificates
+  - Why?
+Certificates often have their own lifecycle outside of the core application resources.
+Because of this I chose not to manage them here, but instead simply within the AWS Console.
 - ❌ Redshift (Data Warehouse)
 - ❌ Firehose, DMS, DataSync and other non-application-stack services.